This content is WordProof timestamped

 Source: O’Hara R, et al. (2020); Zondervan K T. (2020); Howard F, (2009)

-Partners of these women can have a positive effect on their woman’s psychological health and symptoms of pelvic pain, simply by taking a interest in their condition and accompanying them to appointments.
+Male partners can have a positive effect on the psychological health and symptoms of pain in their partner, simply by taking a interest in their condition, and accompanying them to appointments.

 Source: Facchin F, et al. (2021)

 - Uterine ligaments

 - Fallopian tube mucosa